n42k/brikkit/README.md

 After this step is done, create a git repository inside the directory of the plugin you wish to publish: `git init`, add all essential files: `git add index.js LICENSE.md` (and any other files that are required for the plugin to run), and commit your files: `git commit -m "First commit"`.
 Then, using GitHub, create a repository for your plugin, and push your local git repository there.
 To conclude this part, create a *.zip* file of the essential files of your plugin, and [create a release](https://help.github.com/en/articles/creating-releases), making sure to attach the *.zip* file that you just created as a binary.

 The hardest parts have been done.
-Finally, create a pull request in [this repository](https://github.com/n42k/brikkit_plugins), with the template below.
+Finally, create an issue in [this repository](https://github.com/n42k/brikkit_plugins), with the template below.
 Your plugin will then be considered for inclusion into the official repository.
 ```
-Name: hello world
 Tags: simple, chat
 Description: this plugin says "Hello World!" whenever someone says "!hello"
 Release: <LINK TO YOUR RELEASE>